Home » Recipes » Desserts » Oven Toasted Vegan Candied Pecans with Maple Syrup and Brown Sugar

 Instructions

-• Preheat the oven to 325℉.
-Prepare a large baking sheet by lining it with parchment paper.
-Start the preheating process well in advance of cooking the pecans.
-Melt the vegan butter either in the microwave or stovetop.
+Preheat the oven to 325°F and line a large baking sheet with parchment.
+Melt the vegan butter in the microwave or on the stovetop.

 Notes